-We have proven that the only group that satisfies the conditions 1.)-3.), at the beginning of this section, is SU(3).
+We have proven that the only group that satisfies the conditions 1-3, at the beginning of this section, is SU(3).
 Of course, it is well known that the color group of physical hadrons is SU(3), and this result might appear rather trivial.
-That it is not so will become clear from the further examples of invariance groups, PC: rework sect 7. of the such as the G_2 family of the next chapter.
+That it is not so will become clear from the further examples of invariance groups, such as the $G_2$ family of the next chapter.